Sampha: Career

 In 2007, Sampha met London producer Kwes, whose music Sampha said changed his life, through Myspace.
 Kwes guided him and introduced him to musicians, Mica "Micachu" Levi, Ghostpoet, Dels as well as his future record label Young (known then as Young Turks).
 In 2009 Sampha interned at the label.
-Also through Young, Sampha remixed "Basic Space" by The xx and meet his earliest collaborators: SBTRKT, Jessie Ware, Bullion and Lil Silva.
+Also through Young, Sampha remixed "Basic Space" by The xx and met his earliest collaborators: SBTRKT, Jessie Ware, Bullion and Lil Silva.
 Sampha is also the cousin of grime artist Flirta D from the grime music group SLK.

 In 2017, Sampha released his first album, Process, to critical acclaim.
 The album won Sampha the Mercury Prize for best album of the year.
 He released his second album Lahai in 2023, also to critical acclaim.

 Personal life

 Sampha's first child, a daughter, was born in the spring of 2020.